-ISSP Core members Kelly Bronson, Sandra Schillo, Senior Fellow Jeff Kinder and the Institute on Governance (IOG) were delighted to invite you to the seminar on inclusive innovation.
+ISSP Core members Kelly Bronson, Sandra Schillo, Senior Fellow Jeff Kinder and the Institute on Governance (IOG) hosted a seminar on inclusive innovation.

 Innovation is widely recognized to spur economic growth but its negative effects include the propensity to exclude certain groups in innovation-led benefits and to present risks disproportionately.
 Despite wide recognition of the need to be more inclusive during innovation processes, there is little clarity about what this means in practice.
 Who are we to include in order to drive equitable gains from innovations?
 Does inclusive innovation refer to more ethical design or governance of technologies, or both?
 Does innovation include policy-making and social innovation?

 This seminar attempted to build clarity around “inclusive innovation” from the ground-up: by reflecting on what people in positions of decision-making power, both in government and industry, are doing to further the inclusive innovation agenda.
-This workshop will specifically focus on what we might consider the first two levels of inclusive innovation—1) The "who," or, who are the people participating in innovation processes?
+This workshop specifically focused on what we might consider the first two levels of inclusive innovation—1) The "who," or, who are the people participating in innovation processes?
 2) The “what,” or what types of innovation activities are considered?

 Speaker's bios (PDF file)